frequency-chain/frequency/designdocs/SCHEMA.md

 ## Context and Scope

 Messages on MRC are validated and stored against pre-defined schema(s).
 In order to support a variety of message types, it is imperative to define an on-chain semantics, pallet(s) for example, to handle dynamic registration, validation, storage and retention schemes for schemas.
-This document describes how schemas are handled on chain in following sections.
+This document describes how schemas are handled on chain in the following sections.

 ## Problem Statement